Back to Guides

 Images are one of the most influential elements on any website.
 They shape first impressions, communicate meaning instantly, and guide users through content.
 However, images are also one of the biggest contributors to slow load times.
 When image performance is poor, user experience suffers, engagement drops, and bounce rates rise.

-Understanding how faster images improve user experience is essential for modern UX optimization.
+Understanding how faster images improve user experience is essential for modern UX optimisation.
 Image performance directly affects how users perceive speed, trust a website, and interact with its content across devices.
+This guide explains the relationship between image performance and UX, why speed matters psychologically and technically, and how optimised images improve website engagement at scale.

 What Is Image Performance in UX?

+From a UX perspective, image performance includes how quickly images appear on screen, whether images block other content from loading, how images adapt to different devices and screen sizes, and whether images shift layout elements during load.
 Good image performance supports smooth, predictable, and fast experiences.
-Poor image performance creates delays, frustration, and distrust, even if the rest of the site is technically sound.
+Poor image performance creates delays, frustration, and distrust — even if the rest of the site is technically sound.

 Image Performance UX vs Perceived Speed

+Actual load time and perceived speed are not always the same.
+Users judge speed based on what they see, not on technical metrics alone.
 When images load progressively, appear instantly above the fold, and do not cause layout shifts, users perceive the site as fast.
-When large images load late or suddenly push content down the page, users perceive slowness, even if the total load time is acceptable.
+When large images load late or suddenly push content down the page, users perceive slowness — even if the total load time is within acceptable limits.

-Optimizing image performance UX is about improving what users feel, not just what servers deliver.
+Optimising image performance UX is about improving what users feel, not just what servers deliver.

 How Faster Images Impact User Experience